-Channel 4’s new sci-fi anthology Electric Dreams kicks off this Sunday 17th September with an adaptation of Philip K Dick’s short story The Hood Maker.
+Channel 4’s new sci-fi anthology Electric Dreams kicks off with an adaptation of Philip K Dick’s short story The Hood Maker.

 The Hood Maker was originally published in a collection of short stories in 1955, and it only runs to 18 pages.

 In this Channel 4 adaptation, the TV writer and producer Matthew Graham – known for his series Life on Mars and Ashes to Ashes – has stretched the story out to an hour and given it a few twists, fleshing out the story in brand new ways.

 But what have the programme makers kept the same in the opening episode – and what has changed?

 We should say that this article contains SPOILERS for both the TV show and Philip K Dick’s short story.
 But it also contains interesting info, so if you want to know how the book and the TV versions of The Hood Maker compare and contrast – and don’t mind finding out what happens at the end – read on.